-Some great places to donate an old piano, organ, or just about any other instrument would be organizations such as churches, school music departments, and community music programs.
+Some great places to donate an old piano, organ, or just about any other instrument would be organizations such as churches, school music departments, and music programs.

 Though we usually tend to think of charities like Goodwill and Salvation Army when talking about donating goods, these organizations are much more likely to have a need for your unwanted instruments.

-Some organizations will accept donations of damaged musical instruments in need of small repairs, but it’s important to make sure any instruments you do donate are at least in good, working condition.
+Some organizations will accept donations of damaged musical instruments in need of small repairs, but it’s important to make sure any instruments you do donate are at least mostly in good, working condition.

 You certainly don’t want to waste a charity’s time by donating an instrument that is more trouble to repair than it’s worth.

 Also make sure that if any instruments you want to donate are damaged, even slightly, that you tell that to whatever group you are trying to donate them to.

 Home Pickup for Musical Instrument Donations

 Though it’s easy enough to take your used viola or trombone to the nonprofit of your choice if you are donating a large, heavy musical instrument such as a piano, an old organ, or an unwanted harp, be prepared to have to haul and drop off your donation yourself.
 You might get lucky and find a place that offers pickup service for such donations, but these are few and far between.